regehr/guided-tree-search/README.md

 observe that an arbitrary-sized subtree can lurk past every unexplored edge in the decision tree.
-Without prior knowledge of the tree shape, there is simply no way to know which unexplored branches lead to one or two leaves and which lead to a near-infinite number of leaves.
+Without prior knowledge of the tree shape, there is simply no way to know which unexplored branches lead to one or two leaves and which lead to a vast number of leaves.

 ## A Solution